 (f) As necessary, a student may submit a written request for a reasonable amount of time off work to attend hearings or meetings established as part of the grievance process.
 This request must be approved in writing by the immediate supervisor to be acted upon.

-(g) Regional campus student employee complaints filed at a regional campus are covered by rule 3342-8-01.6 of this policy register.
+(g) Regional campus student employee complaints filed at a regional campus are covered by rule 3342-8-01.6 of the Administrative Code.

 Prior Effective Dates: 11/4/1977, 10/26/1979, 3/18/1982, 3/7/2000, 6/1/2007, 10/13/2009, 5/13/2013